anoma/nspec/docs/arch/system/state/resource_machine/primitive_interfaces/set.juvix.md

 For a set parametrised over the element type `T`:

 1. `new() -> Set` - creates an empty set.
-2. `new(OrderedSet) -> Set` - creates a set from the given list of elements.
+2. `new(List) -> Set` - creates a set from the given list of elements.
 If the list contains duplicating elements, ignores them.
 3. `size(Set) -> Nat` - returns the number of elements in the set.
 4. `insert(Set, T) -> Set` - adds an element of type `T` to the set.
 5. `union(Set, Set) -> Set` - computes the union of two sets.